judasgutenberg/Esp8266_RemoteControl/README.md

 <inverter_log[].battery_percentage> > 80

-which would set the connected device_feature's value to result_value if the condition is met.
+which would set the connected device_feature's value to result_value if the condition is met and allow_automatic_management in the device_feature record is true.
 Management_rules can be added to device_features in the device_feature editor, which looks like this:

 ![alt text](devicefeature.jpg?raw=true)